Member Involvement Opportunities

 We welcome the involvement of our members.
 There are various opportunities for members to engage in the association.

-This year, we implemented a new committee structure to increase diverse member engagement.
+CRA has a committee structure to increase diverse member engagement.
 Please review the below list of committees and list serves you would like “opt-in” to or if there is another member of your team that has the expertise to assist with input as legislative and regulatory issues move through the process.
 Email your selections to firstname.lastname@example.org.

 Board Governance Committees